sameermeher/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Homework Challenges
 1. **Run the dockerfile CMD as an external script**
-Executed the Dockerfile in "backed-flask" in my local machine.
+Executed the Dockerfile in "backend-flask" in my local machine.
     ```
     Sameers-MacBook-Air:backend-flask sameermeher$ docker build -t backend-flask-service .
     [+] Building 1.7s (10/10) FINISHED